Being diagnosed with Chronic

 We have a very active on-line forum, HealthUnlocked, where you will find support and knowledgeable advice on all things to do with CLL.
 The site also has a very comprehensive resource of CLL information, which is updated regularly.
 You can check it out here.

 We recently launched a thriving ‘Under 60’ club for those patients within that age bracket.
 Although the average age for diagnosis of CLL is around 70, there are many patients who are much younger, and we felt that they were not being catered for.
-If you would like more information about the Under 60 Club, please contact: firstname.lastname@example.org
+This is where you can find out about the Under 60 club.

 We believe that the knowledgeable patient will,